 Must submit to and pass an initial and annual criminal background check.??

-??Must possess and maintain a valid Massachusetts Driver???s license
+??Must possess and maintain a valid driver???s license

 Must obtain and maintain required certifications in the following programs (training provided by department):